inferiorhumanorgans/sam3x8e-rs/README.md

 How do I get started?
 ---

+The examples can be built with `cargo`, e.g. `cargo build --examples`.

+Deployment is typically going to involve some board specific actions.
+For instance the Arduino IDE uses [`bossac`](https://github.com/shumatech/BOSSA) to deploy to the Due.  `bossac` (and likely other deployment tools) use an unstructured binary file as input, however `rustc` will generate an ELF file.
+To generate the proper unstructured file, objcopy from GNU binutils can be used like so: `arm-none-eabi-objcopy -O binary {IN_FILE} {OUT_FILE}`

-The [`cortex-m-quickstart`](https://github.com/rust-embedded/cortex-m-quickstart) template is a good place to start.
-For a SAM3X8E microcontroller, the correct architecture is `thumbv7m-none-eabi` as this is a Cortex M3 based MCU.
+For building your own projects the [`cortex-m-quickstart`](https://github.com/rust-embedded/cortex-m-quickstart) template is a good place to start.
+The SAM3X/SAM3A family are all Cortex M3 based so the correct architecture is `thumbv7m-none-eabi`.
 The linker script at the root of this crate should work.

-Deployment is typically going to involve some board specific actions.
-For instance the Arduino IDE uses [`bossac`](https://github.com/shumatech/BOSSA) to deploy to the Due.

-`bossac` (and likely other deployment tools) use an unstructured binary file as input, however `rustc` will generate an ELF file.
-To generate the proper unstructured file, objcopy from GNU binutils can be used like so:

-`arm-none-eabi-objcopy -O binary {IN_FILE} {OUT_FILE}`